Current as of April 2016 | Download print version (in PDF)

 - other purposes that are currently recognized as charitable or are in the spirit of any purposes currently recognized as charitable.

 In addition to falling under the statutory list of purposes, a charitable purpose must be for the public benefit.
-General Guidance on the meaning of public benefit is available in the Charity Commission website's "Public Benefit Guides," which were revised in September 2013.
+General guidance as to the meaning of “public benefit” is available in the Charity Commission website’s “Public Benefit Guides,” which were revised in September 2013.

 Charities must not distribute profits as dividends or otherwise (Charity Commission Publication, "Registering as a Charity,” CC 21).
 Under charity law, all expenditures must further the organization's charitable purposes.

 Trustees ordinarily cannot receive payment for acting as a trustee nor may they be employed by the charity, unless the charity's governing documents permit it.
 If the governing documents do not contain such a provision, the charity must seek authorization from the Charity Commission or the High Court of England and Wales.
 Section 185 of the Charities Act 2011 includes a power to pay trustees for goods or services delivered to the charity, provided that: a) such payment is not expressly prohibited by the governing document; b) only a minority of trustees are so paid; and c) other conditions are met (Charity Commission Publication, "Trustee Expenses and Payments," CC11, March 2012).
-All payments to trustees including expenses must be disclosed in the Annual Accounts (Accounting and Reporting by Charities: Statement of Recommended Practice).
+All payments to trustees including expenses must be disclosed in the Annual Accounts.

 The law generally does not prohibit inurement for non-charitable NPOs.

-The proprietary interests in the assets of a charity generally belong to the charity itself.
+A charity generally holds proprietary interest in its assets.
 Donors can, however, retain a proprietary interest in their donations by reaching an agreement with the charity at the time of the donation.
 Such an agreement, which is sometimes known as a claw-back provision, allows the donor to retrieve the property in particular circumstances – for example, if the charity fails to use the assets for the designated purpose, or if the charity dissolves.
-Property will also be returnable to the donor on the failure of a charitable appeal unless they have made a disclaimer or the donor cannot be traced following advertisement (Charities Act 2011, Section 63).
+Property will also be returnable to the donor on the failure of a charitable appeal unless they have made a disclaimer or the donor cannot be traced following advertisement (Charities Act 2011 Section 63).

-The assets of other NPOs, upon their dissolution, are distributed according to the governing documents; however, the assets need not be conveyed to a charity or other NPO.
+The assets of other NPOs, upon their dissolution, are distributed according to the organization’s governing documents.
+In general, the assets need not be conveyed to a charity or other NPO.
 In the case of a community interest company (CIC), however, any surplus assets must be transferred to another asset-locked entity – that is, an entity the assets of which are locked for use in the community interest.

 1. General Activities